gazelle93/Depedency-Graph-Attention-Networks/README.md

 # Brief description
 - DepGCN.py
 > Output format
-> - output: The sum of token embedding itself and dependency relation that is connected to the governor. (list)
+> - output: List of tensor of the sum of token embedding itself and dependency relation that is connected to the governor. (list)
 - text_processing.py
 > Output format
 > - input_tk_list (list): Tokens of given text based on the selected nlp pipeline.